 Custom appliance creation

 You’ll return to Tend for a final dental exam and digital scans.
-Your dentist will use this information to create a fully customized oral sleep apnea appliance, designed for comfort, fit, and effectiveness.
+These scans are used to make your custom oral appliance without the need for messy or inaccurate at-home impression kits.
+Your custom oral sleep apnea appliance is designed for comfort, proper fit, and effectiveness.

 Step 6